absolute-quantum/cats-blender-plugin/README.md

     - It will only extract the zip if importable models are found
     - If multiple models are found in the zip, you can select the one you want in a popup window
     - Japanese zip files will be extracted with the correct encoding
+  - Models can now be imported with Cats via the windows command shell
 - **Fix Model**:
   - Hips bone will now be larger than before, to comply with the adjusted VRChat recommendation
   - FFXIV models are now compatible